sanyzn/hello-world1/README.md

 # hello-world1
 Do it again.
-It seem it is very to do it.
+It seems it is very to do it.